 A Director at The ExOne Company (XONE) is Buying Shares

-Yesterday, a Director at The ExOne Company (XONE), John Irvin, bought shares of XONE for $20.15K.
+Yesterday, a Director at The ExOne Company (XONE), Kent Rockwell, bought shares of XONE for $117K.

-Following this transaction John Irvin’s holding in the company was increased by 2.26% to a total of $1.02 million.
-In addition to John Irvin, one other XONE executive reported Buy trades in the last month.
+In addition to Kent Rockwell, 4 other XONE executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>